Why do we even need Google Analytics?

 Why do we even use Google Analytics?

-Maybe for part of the users, it’s phycological: website owners feel much better just by installing it.
-They might not use it at all, but having numerous pages of statistical data makes them feel content that they’ve already done something in order to improve that website.
+For part of the users, it may be psychological: website owners probably feel much better just by installing it.
+They might not use it at all, but having numerous pages of statistical data makes them feel that they’ve already done something in order to improve their website.

 Many of those website owners don’t know how to use GA in a proper way.
 And if that’s the case, they are wasting their time staring at the screen filled with GA’s data.
-Luckily, Google offers free courses, but not everybody has unlimited amount of time available.
+Luckily, Google offers free courses, but not everybody has unlimited amount of spare time.

 Of course, there are some experts (who know the ins and outs of Google Analytics and SEO) and they try to do their best in order to optimize those websites and make them appear on the first page for different keyword searches.
-The truth is that nobody knows how Google Analytics works, so the recipe for success remains a secret (for now).
+The truth is that nobody knows how Google Analytics works, so the recipe for success remains a secret (at least for now).

 “And let’s call it what it is: professional guesswork based on experience in hitting an ever moving target that is altering the rules of the game itself.” — Tristan Denyer